Green tariffs: choosing the best green energy options for your home

 Super Green Octopus is designed for customers who want carbon-neutral gas.
 It buys renewable electricity to cover customers’ use either direct from renewable generators or by matching supply by buying REGOs and uses gas and/or carbon offset schemes.
 To get Uswitch silver status, at least 42.9% of electricity is bought from renewable generators under PPAs.

-Scottish Power (opens in new tab)'s Help Beat Cancer Green Fixed August 2023 CM1
+Scottish Power's Help Beat Cancer Green Fixed August 2023 CM1

 Estimated annual cost: £820.67 | Fixed for 26 months| Uswitch accredited: Silver Standard green tariff | No early exit fee